SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/managing-device-data.md

 ##### To delete software from a device

-Hover over the software entry which you want to delete and click the delete icon.
+Hover over the software item which you want to delete and click the delete icon.

 ##### To install software on multiple devices